 Peninsula of Mount Athos

 The third peninsula of Halkidiki, the peninsula of Mount Athos, includes Mount Athos which forms a monastic state in which more than 2,000 monks live.
-Admission to Mount Athos is not free for everyone, but guests need a special distance called Accommodation.
-Apart from Mount Athos on the third peninsula of Halkidiki there are other interesting places or islands that you can also visit.
+Admission to Mount Athos is not free for everyone, but guests need a special form called Accommodation.
+Apart from Mount Athos on the third peninsula of Chalkidiki there are other interesting places or islands that you can also visit.